microsoft/typespec/packages/http-specs/README.md

-# Cadl Ranch Specs
+# Http Specs

-This package contains all the scenarios that should be supported by a client generator.
+This package contains all the scenarios that should be supported by a client & service generator.

 ## Development

 1. [FOLLOW THE MONOREPO INSTRUCTION](https://github.com/Azure/cadl-ranch) to get the environment setup.
-2. Scenarios should be in `./http` folder
+2. Scenarios should be in `./specs` folder

 #### Writing scenarios